Can You Take Ibuprofen (Advil, Motrin) with Meloxicam (Mobic)? Risks and Side Effects

 - Coma

-NSAID overdoses require immediate medical attention.
-While these arenโt usually life-threatening, there can be complications like permanent organ damage from high doses.
+A NSAID overdoses require immediate medical attention.
+While these aren’t usually life-threatening, there can be complications like permanent organ damage from taking high doses of either

-In some cases, NSAIDs are used for intentional overdoses.
-Some drugs that contain ibuprofen may be abused, such as narcotic pain relievers with an ibuprofen ingredient or cold and flu medication with codeine.
-The purpose isnโt to take more ibuprofen, but the high doses can increase the risk of adverse effects.
+Moreover, some drugs that contain ibuprofen may be abused.
+This includes narcotic pain relievers that include ibuprofen as an active ingredient or cold and flu medication that contain codeine.
+Taking high doses of these medications will increase the risk of their adverse effects.